-Leaving Mt Assiniboine to the east will follow the Spray lake south shore thorough the Kananaskis range, Barrier lake to Moose Mountain with his 8000 feet, one of the highest look out tower in Alberta direct to Springbank via Moose Flat.
+Leaving Mt Assiniboine to the east will follow the Spray lake south shore through the Kananaskis range, Barrier lake to Moose Mountain with his 8000 feet, one of the highest lookout tower in Alberta direct to Springbank via Moose Flat.

 It’s called Moose Flats for a reason; moose are often spotted in this area, so have your cameras ready!
 As a bonus, on the return trip to Springbank, you will fly over the famous movie set originally constructed for the 1994 film Legends of the Fall Starring Brad Pitt and Anthony Hopkins.
 The set is still being used in popular films most recently in The Assassination of Jessie James.